EolnMsuk/SkipCord-3/README.md

 1. Create a folder for your bot and place all the provided Python files (`bot.py`, `helper.py`, `omegle.py`, `tools.py`) inside.
 2. Create a new file in the same folder named `.env`.
-3. Open the `.env` file and add your credentials:
+3. Open the `.env` file and add your credentials.
+4.  **Install Cookies**: To enable age restricted youtube music, use a browser extension (like "Get cookies.txt LOCALLY") to export your YouTube cookies.
+Rename the file to `cookies.txt` and place it in the same folder as `bot.py`.

 <!-- end list -->